-To survive in this marketplace, we must evolve continuously – both in our opinions and our measuring sticks which is why we’ve come up with 8 KPIs that you should add to your Quality Scorecard.
-Start tracking today to mitigate release risk, improve quality, and measure your success.
+We’ve come up with 8 software testing KPIs that you should add to your quality scorecard.
+Start tracking them today to mitigate release risk, improve quality and evaluate your success.

 Defect Detection Effectiveness (DDE, AKA Defect Detection Percentage)

-Overall regression testing effectiveness is calculated as a ratio of defects found prior to and after release by your customers.
-Defects found after you release are typically known as “incidents” and logged in a helpdesk system whereas the defects found during testing phases (e.g., Unit, System, Regression, or UAT) are identified prior to release and documented with tools like Panaya Test Center.
-To properly calculate this KPI, you should always categorize what the software version that each defect was identified within, prior to release into your productive environment.
+Overall regression testing effectiveness, or DDE, is calculated as a ratio of defects found prior to and after release.
+The latter are typically known as “incidents” and logged in a helpdesk system, whereas defects found during testing phases (e.g., unit, system, regression, or UAT testing) are documented with tools like Panaya Test Dynamix.

-Number of Defects at Software Release + Escaped Defects Identified by End Users (e.g., Incidents)
+Number of Defects Identified at Software Version Release + Escaped defects identified by end-users (e.g., incidents)

 System-Wide Defects (SWD)

-Do you ever encounter multiple defects that are associated with the same objects?
-Sure, you do, it’s a common phenomenon that many test managers encounter.
-Suddenly, you see a huge uptick in the number of bugs reported in a UAT cycle.
+Do you ever encounter multiple defects associated with the same objects?
+Sure, you do; it’s a common phenomenon during test management.
+It is often behind a sudden, extensive uptick in the number of bugs reported in a UAT cycle.

 Test Plan Coverage

-This is a great KPI to track because you’re not relegated to tracking only system, integration, regression, and UAT coverage.
-In the true spirit of shifting-left, there’s rising importance in tracking unit testing coverage.
+The Test Plan Coverage is a great KPI to track because it expands your vision beyond system, integration, regression, and UAT coverage.
+In the true spirit of shifting-left, it recognizes the rising importance of tracking unit testing coverage.
 Sounds crazy, right?
-It’s not – especially if you have the right tools to make not only the execution of unit tests easy, but the capturing of the actual results (evidence) even easier.
-With Panaya Test Center’s built-in test record-and-play capability on, your participation in unit testing will sky rocket.
-Not only that, you’ll be able to display a Requirements Traceability Matrix showing end-to-end coverage while also easily showcasing actual results to your audit department from unit through to regression testing.
+It’s not – especially if you have the right tools to make the execution of unit tests easy and capturing the actual results (evidence) even easier.
+Unit testing increases dramatically with Panaya Test Dynamix’s built-in test record-and-play capability.
+The Requirements Traceability Matrix showcases end-to-end coverage of actual results from unit-level through regression testing.